 It depends on your policy not the insurance carrier.

-You can check if your insurance company is likely to offer weight loss surgery coverage.
-However, it’s your individual policy that’s important.
-Some policies specifically exclude coverage.
-Most insurance companies charge a little bit more to their customers who want weight loss surgery included in coverage.
-For this reason, you will want to check your individual policy to see if you have coverage.
+While most insurance carriers offer some sort of weight loss surgery coverage, your individual policy details what’s included and what’s not.
+Some policies specifically exclude weight loss surgery.
+Most insurance companies charge more to include weight loss surgery coverage.
+For this reason, you will want to check your policy to see if you have coverage.
 The best way to do that is to call your carrier directly (the number is usually on the back of your insurance card).

 Certain states have laws that require insurance companies to cover weight loss surgery if the patient meets the NIH health criteria.
 And not all insurance companies will cover an entire procedure.
 Some will cover the procedure but not the anesthesia or an overnight hospital stay.
 While other insurance companies do not cover any form of weight loss surgery.